apple/foundationdb/documentation/sphinx/source/client-testing.rst

 .. function:: continueAfter(future, cont, retryOnError = true)

    set a continuation to be executed when the future is ready.
-The ``retryOnError`` flag controls whether the transaction should be automatically retried in case the future results in an error.
+The ``retryOnError`` flag controls whether the transaction should be automatically retried in case the future results in a retriable error.

 .. function:: continueAfterAll(futures, cont)